 - Guided tour – For the full Reims experience, consider taking a guided tour.
 This gives you access to an array of local attractions and a tour guide who can impart some knowledge on your favorite champagne.

-- Car – If you choose to drive to Reims, make sure to avoid the rush hour.
-A road trip can take 2 hours from Paris to Reims, or longer with traffic.
+- Car – If you choose to drive to Reims, avoid the rush hour.
+A road trip with traffic can take 2 hours from Paris to Reims or longer.

 See Related: Best Things to Do in Reims

 Another one of our favorite destinations near Paris is the city of Giverny.
 This quaint town is a haven for art lovers because it is the home of the world-renowned artist Claude Monet.